Colored Diamonds

 GIA Certified Lab Created Diamonds

-Since lab grown diamonds are optically and chemically the same as mined diamonds, they come with their own certification.
-Today, most lab created diamonds are certified by IGI, International Gemological Institute.
-Additionally, these diamonds are being accepted and certified by the GIA, the Gemological Institute of America, which has developed sophisticated devices that are used to screen and identify the difference between natural diamonds and lab grown ones.
+Additionally, these diamonds are being accepted and certified by the GIA, the Gemological Institute of America, which has developed sophisticated devices that are used to screen and identify the difference between natural diamonds and lab-grown ones.

-Should You Get a Lab Grown Diamond Engagement Ring
+Should You Get a Lab Grown Diamond Engagement Ring?

 1: Budget-Friendly

-You’re able to maximize your budget and walk away with a bigger center stone for your engagement ring if you choose a lab created diamond.
+You’re able to maximize your budget and walk away with a bigger center stone for your engagement ring if you choose a lab diamond.
 Furthermore, it might not even be about the size of the ring, but more about being able to get the diamond of your dreams for a third of the price.

 14K Rose Gold Bypass Marquise Array Diamond Engagement Ring